-The other major aim is to produce skilled workers for sectors of the UK economy.
-Students achieving a T level will have the numeracy, literacy, digital skills and wider transferable skills, attitudes and behaviours needed to succeed in occupations relevant to their chosen route and the wider workplace of the future.
+T Levels aim to produce skilled workers for sectors of the UK economy.
+Students achieving a T Level will have the numeracy, literacy, digital skills and wider transferable skills, attitudes and behaviours needed to succeed in occupations relevant to their chosen route and the wider workplace of the future.

 In terms of teaching time, a T Level will be delivered over two years due to the substantial range of learning involved, the same as A Levels.
 They will provide a mix of industry-specific technical knowledge and practical skills; relevant maths, English and digital skills; and a work placement of at least 45 days.